John Mather (artist): Career

 In 1878, John Mather joined the Victorian Academy of Arts and in 1881 he was elected to its Council.

 During this time Mather was also responsible for the decoration of the Royal Exhibition Building, Melbourne.
+Mather’s design for the exhibition picture galleries reflected his artistic sensibility, using ceiling colours to avoid reflections and provide neutral lighting, along with wall tones to suit differing light conditions.

 Later he joined the bohemian Buonarotti Club, camping with other members on plein-air painting expeditions, and served, with Frederick McCubbin, Louis Abrahams, Jane Sutherland, and Tom Roberts on the club's exhibition selection committee.
 As a painter, Mather was also involved in the bohemian Artists' Camps of Sydney.

 In 1886, together with other professional artists, he was a founding member of the Australian Artists' Association, serving on the Executive Committee, as well its Exhibition Selection and Hanging Committees.
 The amalgamation of the Australian Artists' Association and Victorian Academy of Arts in 1888 subsequently established the Victorian Artists' Society, and he served as its president for twelve years in 1893–1900, 1906–1908 and 1911.